 San Pablo Reservoir is stocked regularly with trout and catfish, and is known as one of the finest fisheries in the East Bay.
 Pick up a fishing license, bait and tackle at the visitor center, and talk with knowledgeable staff who can give you tips on the best fishing spots.
 California fishing license and EBMUD fishing permit required.

-San Pablo’s six-lane boat launch facility is open daily (including holidays) for motor boats, kayaks and canoes.
+All private vessels must be launched at the boat launch area.
+San Pablo’s six-lane boat launch facility is open daily (including holidays) for motor boats, kayaks, canoes and inflatables.
+Vessels must be at least 7 feet, 10 inches in length and inflatables must have at least 3 air chambers.
 All boats must be inspected before launch to prevent Quagga Mussels from entering EBMUD waters.
-To further preserve the high water quality, only four-cycle engines and a minimum of 2-star rated motors are allowed on privately owned motorized boats.
-No paddle boards or personal watercraft are allowed at San Pablo.
+To further preserve high water quality, only four-cycle engines and 2-stroke engines equipped with direct fuel injection that are rated 2 stars or greater are allowed to launch at the reservoir.
+All engines must have star labels that meet the exhaust emission standards set by the California Air Resources Control Board.
+No paddle boards or personal watercraft are allowed.

-You’ll find some of the best flat water kayaking and canoeing in the East Bay at San Pablo.
-Rent tandem and single kayaks for the day or a just few hours, and paddle along 14 miles of shoreline.
-You’ll discover sandy beaches, great fishing, and interesting wildlife.
+You’ll find some of the best flat-water kayaking and canoeing in the East Bay at San Pablo, but bring your own since no rentals are available at this time.
+Paddle along 14 miles of shoreline and discover sandy beaches, great fishing, and interesting wildlife.

-See trails map below for information on trails near San Pablo Recreation Area, including the Old San Pablo Dam Road trail which connects to Kennedy Grove and Briones Reservoir trails.
+View our 3-D trails map* for information on trails near San Pablo Recreation Area, including the Old San Pablo Dam Road trail which connects to Kennedy Grove and Briones Reservoir trails.
 More information on EBMUD trails available here.

-See flocks of white pelicans, geese, ducks, and shorebirds, and along the trails, upland species like wild turkey, quail and dove, plus predators such as eagles, ospreys, hawks, and owls.
-Also be on the lookout for deer and bobcats.
+See flocks of white pelicans, geese, ducks, and shorebirds, and along the trails, upland species such as wild turkey, quail and dove, plus predators such as eagles, osprey, hawks, and owls.
+Be on the lookout for deer, otters, coyote, and bobcats.

 Bring your dogs

-Dogs are welcome at San Pablo Recreation Area in the west side parking lots, picnic areas and paved roads.
+Dogs are welcome at San Pablo Recreation Area in the west side parking lots and paved roads.
 Dogs are not allowed in any boat or in the reservoir.
-Please keep dogs on a leash (6 foot maximum) and no more than three dogs per person.
+Please keep dogs on a leash (6 foot maximum), and no more than three dogs per person.

-This is a drinking water reservoir; no swimming is allowed.
+This is a drinking water reservoir; swimming or body contact is not allowed.